 Scorpions are an increasingly popular type of exotic pet in America.
 However, since they are just now gaining status in the domestically-owned critter world, it can be difficult to know what choices are available to you.
 We’ve created a list of the eight scorpion species kept as pets so you can learn a little more about them.
 We’ll tell you a little about each one and show you a picture of what it looks like so you can see if it’s right for your home.

-8 Scorpion Species
+The 8 Pet Scorpion Species

 1. Emperor Scorpion

 The emperor scorpion is aptly named as one of the largest scorpions globally, often reaching close to 8 inches in length.
 It’s a great beginner scorpion because it’s docile and hardy.
-It has an almost harmless sting and doesn’t use it as an adult, preferring to use the pinchers.
+It has an almost harmless stinger and doesn’t use it as an adult, preferring to use the pinchers.
 It rarely becomes aggressive towards people and glows greenish-blue under ultraviolet light.

 2. Asian Forest Scorpion

 The Asian forest scorpion is almost identical to the emperor scorpion but is noticeably smaller.
-However, its stinger packs a bit more of a punch, many owners describe it as resembling a bee sting.
+However, its stinger packs a bit more of a punch; many owners describe it as resembling a bee sting.
 It will also use its claws to dismember its prey.
 It’s more aggressive than the emperor and is better suited for experienced owners, but it’s quite hardy and can live 8 years or more in captivity.

 3. Desert Hairy Scorpion

-The desert hairy scorpion is an American breed that you will find in the southwest.
+The desert hairy scorpion is a breed that you will find in the American southwest.
 It’s skittish and will assume a defensive pose when it feels threatened.
 Its stinger is more poisonous than the emperor scorpion, and it can be quite painful.
 It will require a hot desert environment and is better suited to an experienced owner who can avoid its stings and create a suitable habitat.

 4. Dictator Scorpion